-By "tomography" we mean the transformation of phase and group speed (or time) measurements to phase or group speed maps at each period.
-The preferred tomographic method for ambient noise data is eikonal tomography (Lin et al., 2009) because it yields local uncertainty estimates both for isotropic and azimuthally anisotropic phase speeds.
-Eikonal tomography is based on geometrical ray theory which models the sensitivity to structure ray theoretically including the effect of lateral refraction of the wave paths.
+eikonal tomography (Lin et al. 2009) because it yields local uncertainty estimates both for isotropic and azimuthally anisotropic phase speeds.
+Eikonal tomography is based on geometrical ray theory, which models rays bent by lateral variations in structure and produces meaningful uncertainty estimates in the resulting dispersion maps.
 However, eikonal tomography works only for phase speeds and requires regular station spacing for optimal performance.
-Because we seek group velocity maps in addition to phase velocity maps and station spacing is irregular across much of the study region, we apply the traditional ray theoretic method of Barmin et al. (2001) to all ambient noise data in this study and results are presented on a 0.5°x0.5° grid.
+Because we seek group velocity maps in addition to phase velocity maps and station spacing is irregular across much of the study region, we apply the traditional ray theoretic method of Barmin et al. (2001) to all ambient noise data in this study and results are presented on a $0.5^{\circ} \times 0.5^{\circ}$ grid.
 This method produces isotropic phase and group speed maps with resolution estimates as well as azimuthal anisotropy maps, but does not estimate data uncertainties and models rays only along great-circle paths.

-Station spacing across parts of East China is sufficiently regular to apply eikonal tomography to estimate phase speed maps, an example of which for the 20 sec Rayleigh wave is presented in Figure 4a.
-Previous studies have shown that finite frequency corrections (produced, for example, by the Helmholtz tomography method) are not required below 40-50 sec period for on-continent ambient noise derived measurements (e.g., Lin et al., 2011) and they will not be applied here.
-The 20 sec Rayleigh wave phase speed map using Barmin's traditional ray theoretic method is presented in Figure 4b for comparison with Figure 4a.
-The choice of damping and regularization in Barmin's method are guided to optimize agreement between the maps.
+Station spacing across parts of East China is sufficiently regular to apply eikonal tomography to estimate phase speed maps, an example of which for the 20 s Rayleigh wave is presented in Fig. 4(a).
+Previous studies have shown that finite frequency corrections (produced, for example, by the Helmholtz tomography method) are not required below 40-50 s period for on-continent ambient noise derived measurements (e.g. Lin & Ritzwoller 2011b) and they will not be applied here.
+The 20 s Rayleigh wave phase speed map using the traditional ray theoretic method of Barmin et al. (2001) is presented in Fig. 4(b) for comparison with Fig. 4(a).
+The choices of damping and regularization in Barmin's method are guided to optimize agreement between the maps.
 The maps are generally quite similar, with differences scattered throughout the maps at small length scales (Fig. 4c).
-The mean difference between the maps is 4 m/s or 0.1% and the standard deviation of the difference is 17.5 m/s or 0.5%, as the histogram in Figure 4d illustrates.
-As reported in section 2.8, these differences to lie within data uncertainties, when the uncertainties are properly defined.
+The mean difference between the maps is 4 m s-1 or 0.1 per cent and the standard deviation of the difference is 17.5 m s-1 or 0.5 per cent, as the histogram in Fig. 4(d) illustrates.
+As reported in Section 2.6, these differences lie within data uncertainties, when the uncertainties are properly defined.
 The difference of the mean may be due to the effect of off great-circle propagation, but it is below what we consider to be a significant bias.
-On this basis, we apply the traditional ray theoretic method of Barmin to produce all ambient noise maps presented here but take pains to estimate uncertainties in the maps, as discussed in section 2.8.
-Tomographic maps for both isotropic and azimuthally anisotropic wave speeds are presented in section 3.
+On this basis, we apply the traditional ray theoretic method of Barmin et al. to produce all ambient noise maps presented here but take pains to estimate uncertainties in the maps, as discussed in Section 2.6.

+Tomographic maps for both isotropic and azimuthally anisotropic wave speeds are presented in Section 3.

-A similar comparison of estimates of azimuthal anisotropy for Rayleigh wave phase speed at 20 sec period between eikonal tomography and Barmin's method is presented in Figure 5 in a region where eikonal tomography performs well.
-The average of the absolute value of the difference in the observed fast axis directions of azimuthal anisotropy between the two methods is 11.8° and the average of the difference in the amplitudes between the methods is about 0.3%.
-Lin et al. (2011) present results from random simulations of noisy realizations of azimuthal anisotropy and argue that differences at this level are expected given the size of uncertainties in estimates of the amplitude and fast axis direction of azimuthal anisotropy.
+A similar comparison of estimates of azimuthal anisotropy for Rayleigh wave phase speed at 20 s period between eikonal tomography and the method of Barmin et al. (2001) is presented in Fig. 5 in a region where eikonal tomography performs well.
+The average of the absolute value of the difference in the observed fast axis directions of azimuthal anisotropy between the two methods is 11.8° and the average of the difference in the amplitudes between the methods is about 0.3 per cent.
+Lin & Ritzwoller (2011a) present results from random simulations of noisy realizations of azimuthal anisotropy and argue that differences at this level are expected given the size of uncertainties in estimates of the amplitude and fast axis direction of azimuthal anisotropy.
 Therefore, we conclude that the traditional tomographic method of Barmin et al. presents sufficiently accurate and precise results to act as the basis for the model presented here.